jovanailin/gaming-analytics/README.md

 ## Part 1: Data Engineering

 ### Step 1: Data Generation
 Data was collected from various sources relevant to gaming analytics.
 These sources include Steam Store APIs.
-Scripts used for data generation are available in the `data_generation` folder.
+Scripts used for data generation are available in the `data_preparation` folder.

 ### Step 2: Data Storage
 ElephantSQL, an instance of PostgreSQL, was used for data storage.
-The database schema and setup scripts can be found in the `data_storage` folder.
+The database schema and setup scripts can be found in the `data_preparation` folder.

 ### Step 3: Data Ingestion
-Data was ingested using Python scripts, which can be found in the `data_ingestion` folder.
+Data was ingested using Python scripts, which can be found in the `data_preparation` folder.
 These scripts use libraries like `requests` for API interactions, `pandas` for data manipulation, and `psycopg2` to interact with ElephantSQL.

 ### Step 4: Data Transformation
 The ingested data was transformed for analysis using Python scripts available in the `data_transformation` folder.
 This involved cleaning the data, integrating data from different sources, and transforming data into a suitable format for analysis.